 Is the Driver Liable if the Passenger is Injured in Pennsylvania Car Accident?

-Passengers that are severely injured in a car accident should understand their rights when it comes to pursuing compensation for their injuries.
-Fortunately, there are only so many people that could be responsible for the passenger’s injuries.
+The aftermath of a catastrophic accident can be stressful for numerous reasons—dealing with car repairs, an excess of medical bills, mental anguish, among other things.
+It is important for an injured passenger to fully comprehend their rights and be aware of the coverage that insurance policies provide in the state of Pennsylvania.
+Fortunately, there are relatively few people that could be responsible for the passenger’s injuries.
 This will make it easier for the passenger to pursue a lawsuit if necessary.
 If you were a passenger in a car accident and you wish to file a lawsuit for your injuries, contact an experienced Philadelphia car accident lawyer today.
 The Reiff Law Firm recognizes the uncertainty that a person may experience if they are seriously injured as a passenger in a car accident, and we are here to help you resolve this issue.
-Our firm is here to explain whether a driver is liable for an injured passenger in a car accident.
+Our firm is here to explain the cases in which the driver is liable for an injured passenger in a car accident.

 Determining Liability for Injuries to a Passenger

-Alternatively, if you believe your injuries were the caused by the driver you shared a car with, you may need to resolve your claim with this driver.
-If the driver that injured you was family, there is a possibility that their insurance policy has a provision that protects injured passengers that are family.
+On the other hand, if you believe that the injuries you suffered were a result of the negligence of the driver you shared a car with alone, you may have to resolve your claim with the driver directly.
+If the driver is a family member, it is possible that their insurance policy contains a specific provision that covers injured family members.

 When to File a Car Accident Lawsuit After Being Injured as a Passenger